Not So Scary Disney Halloween Movies for Family Movie Night

 Descendants Movies

 The Descendants movies are full of fun, fashion, music, and just the right touch of villainy.
-These films follow the teenage children of classic Disney villains – Mal (Maleficent’s daughter), Evie (daughter of the Evil Queen), Jay (son of Jafar), and Carlos (son of Cruella de Vil) – as they leave the Isle of the Lost to attend school in the kingdom of Auradon.
+These films follow the teenage children of classic Disney villains, including Mal (Maleficent’s daughter), Evie (daughter of the Evil Queen), Jay (son of Jafar), and Carlos (son of Cruella de Vil), as they leave the Isle of the Lost to attend school in the kingdom of Auradon.

-Each movie blends magic, action, and teen drama with energetic musical numbers and heartwarming themes about identity, acceptance, and friendship.
-The villains’ kids may have a dark legacy, but they’re determined to make their own future.
-The journey is packed with spells, curses, and high-stakes adventures along the way.
+Each movie blends magic, action, and teen drama with energetic musical numbers and heartwarming messages about identity, acceptance, and friendship.
+The villains’ kids may have a dark legacy, but they’re determined to write a new story for themselves, and the journey is packed with spells, curses, and high-stakes adventures along the way.

 These movies are perfect for a themed girls’ night, tween sleepover, or musical movie marathon.
 Decorate with purple and teal, make cupcakes with villain-inspired toppers, and hand out costume crowns, capes, or faux spell books.